-- the progress, scope or duration of the development of TC-5619, AZD3480 (TC-1734), TC-5214, AZD1446 (TC-6683), TC-6987 or any of our other product candidates or programs, such as the target indication(s) for development, the size, design, population, location, conduct, objective, duration or endpoints of any clinical trial, or the timing for initiation or completion of or availability of results from any clinical trial, for submission or approval of any regulatory filing, for interactions with regulatory authorities or, where applicable, for a decision by AstraZeneca as to whether to conduct particular development; - the benefits that may be derived from any of our product candidates or the commercial opportunity in any target indication; - the timing or amount of any payments that AstraZeneca may make to us; - · our operations, financial position, revenues, costs or expenses; or - our strategies, prospects, plans, expectations or objectives is a forward-looking statement made under the provisions of The Private Securities Litigation Reform Act of 1995.
+- the progress, scope or duration of the development of TC-5619, TC-5214, AZD3480 (TC-1734), AZD1446 (TC-6683), TC-6987 or any of our other product candidates or programs, such as the target indication(s) for development, the size, design, population, location, conduct, objective, duration or endpoints of any clinical trial, or the timing for initiation or completion of or availability of results from any clinical trial, for submission or approval of any regulatory filing, for interactions with regulatory authorities or, where applicable, for a decision by AstraZeneca as to whether to conduct particular development; - the benefits that may be derived from any of our product candidates or the commercial opportunity in any target indication; - the timing or amount of any payments that AstraZeneca may make to us; - our operations, financial position, revenues, costs or expenses; or - · our strategies, prospects, plans, expectations or objectives is a forward-looking statement made under the provisions of The Private Securities Litigation Reform Act of 1995.
 In some cases, words such as "may," "will," "could," "should," "expect," "intend," "plan," "anticipate," "believe," "estimate," "predict," "project," "potential," "continue," "ongoing," "scheduled" or other comparable words identify forward-looking statements.
 Actual results, performance or experience may differ materially from those expressed or implied by any forward-looking statement as a result of various important factors, including our critical accounting policies and risks and uncertainties relating, among other things, to:

-- whether positive findings from any completed clinical trial of TC-5619 will be replicated in ongoing or potential future clinical trials of TC-5619; - whether the designs and endpoints of any future clinical trial of TC-5619 in a target indication will be deemed by applicable regulatory authorities to be sufficient to support regulatory approval of TC-5619 for that indication; - · our dependence on the success of our collaboration with AstraZeneca focused in cognitive disorders; - the control or significant influence that AstraZeneca has over the development of AZD3480 and AZD1446, including as to the timing, scope and design of any future clinical trials and as to the conduct at all of further development of AZD1446 or of AZD3480 beyond our ongoing trial in mild to moderate Alzheimer's disease;
+- whether positive findings from our completed clinical trial of TC-5619 in patients with schizophrenia will be replicated in ongoing or potential future clinical trials of TC-5619; - whether the designs and endpoints of any future clinical trial of TC-5619 in patients with schizophrenia will be deemed by applicable regulatory authorities to be sufficient to support regulatory approval of TC-5619 for negative symptoms of schizophrenia or cognitive dysfunction in schizophrenia; - our dependence on the success of our collaboration with AstraZeneca focused in cognitive disorders; - the control or significant influence that AstraZeneca has over the development of AZD3480 and AZD1446, including as to the timing, scope and design of any future clinical trials and as to the conduct at all of further development of AZD1446 or of AZD3480 beyond our ongoing trial in mild to moderate Alzheimer's disease;

-- the impact of the restructuring announced by AstraZeneca in February 2012 on any future development of AZD1446 or AZD3480; - our ability to manage any impact of our workforce reduction announced in April 2012 or the departure of three executive officers in the first half of 2012 on our operations and corporate culture; - the conduct and results of clinical trials and non-clinical studies and assessments of any of our product candidates, including the performance of third parties engaged to execute them, delays resulting from any changes to the applicable protocols or difficulties or delays in subject enrollment or data analysis; - our ability to establish additional strategic alliances, collaborations or licensing or other comparable arrangements on favorable terms; - our ability to protect our intellectual property; and - the timing and outcome of submission, acceptance and approval of regulatory filings.
+- · the impact of the restructuring announced by AstraZeneca in February 2012 on any future development of AZD1446 or AZD3480; - our ability to manage any impact from our two workforce reductions in 2012 or the departure of three executive officers in the first half of 2012 on our operations or corporate culture; - the conduct and results of clinical trials and non-clinical studies and assessments of any of our product candidates, including the performance of third parties engaged to execute them, delays resulting from any changes to the applicable protocols or difficulties or delays in subject enrollment or data analysis; - our ability to establish additional strategic alliances, collaborations or licensing or other comparable arrangements on favorable terms; - · our ability to protect our intellectual property; and - · the timing and outcome of submission, acceptance and approval of regulatory filings.